emilwall/conway/README.md

-Conway's Gane if life
+Conway's Game of life
 ======

-Think of this like a boilerplate for learning jasmine with js or ts
+Originally a boilerplate project for learning Jasmine with JavaScript or TypeScript, through a TDD exercise of Game of Life (GOL).